MaxManthey/intro-to-ts/README.md

 # Intro to TypeScript

-We at [arconsis](https://www.arconsis.com) have developed a TypeScript course for you that is being taught live (and most importantly) free on Twitch.
+I have developed a TypeScript course for you that is being taught live (and most importantly) free on [Twitch](https://www.twitch.tv/arconsis).
+If you have missed any streams, you can always watch the course on [Youtube](https://www.youtube.com/playlist?list=PLievaKnl8uRTNBUveXi9TjAjr7y8ndtwV).

 ## What is [TypeScript](https://www.typescriptlang.org/)?